dlab-berkeley/Python-Fundamentals-Legacy/Day_1/01_Running-Python.md

 This is known as creating a **script** (just like the shell scripts we created in Programming FUN!damentals).
 Python scripts have the ".py" extension to let everyone know (including the operating system) it is a Python program.

 The normal mode is the mode where the scripted and finished .py files are run in the Python interpreter.
 To run a program, make sure you're in bash mode in your terminal (the default mode), `cd` into the directory in which the Python program (.py file) is located, and then enter the command `python [name of file]`.
-Here's an example:
+Here's an example from out GitHub repo:

 ~~~bash
 $ python madlib.py